Last updated on June 5th, 2018

 Step 1 – Decide what you want to do

 First, you have to decide which are the features you are interested in.
 By no means are all necessary.
-Maybe you even have some features of your own worth adding?
+Maybe you even have some extra features of your own worth adding?
+Like key ring loops or reflective elements.
 Your creativity is the limit when it comes to projects like this.
-In my case, the characteristics I was looking for were as follows:
+In my case, the characteristics I was looking for in my custom DIY motorcycle armored pants were as follows:

 - Reinforced abrasion protection on virtually the whole pant.
 Not just crucial impact areas.
 I wanted the protection of textile gear (so better than reinforced jeans protection) or better, without the in-your-face aesthetics of most textile or leather pants.